 3001 Broadway Street N.E, Suite 100

 Fax: (612) 627-5899

-The NMDP IRB tracks the IRB approval for the Observational Database at each participating center.
+The NMDP/Be The Match IRB tracks the IRB approval for the Observational Database at each participating center.
 Centers will receive a renewal reminder approximately two months in advance of their local continuing review date.
 Local IRB approval for this protocol must be current at all times.
 Failure to have current local IRB approval may affect a center’s ability to meet CPI requirements for data submission.

 International transplant centers